rdmayo21/nta25/project-context.md

 ## AI Integration

 1. **Transcription**: Uses Deepgram's API to convert audio to text
-2. **Key Insights**: OpenAI is used to extract the most important points from voice note transcriptions
+2. **Note Overview**: OpenAI is used to generate a concise overview from voice note transcriptions
 3. **Chat**: The chat interface uses OpenAI to provide conversational interaction with the user's journal entries

 ## User Interface Components